brettz9/atyourcommand/README.md

 could allow for convenient reuse of the content when attaching the batch script to a "Open with..." handler.
 Use approach like http://stackoverflow.com/a/5215844/271577
+1. Have a mechanism to return from a WebAppFind-opened web app back to the page which was the source of its content (e.g., in case one accidentally didn't grab enough text or whatever)

 # To-dos related to context-aware power-use or web-desktop interaction but beyond current scope of atyourcommand